Juris Doctor and Master's in Higher Education Degree

 Students shall apply and be admitted to the College of Law and the College of Social Justice & Human Service separately, and each college’s decision to admit or not to admit the Student is based solely on that college’s selection criteria.

 Students shall not receive either the JD or MED degree until all work required for both degrees has been completed.
-If the Student withdraws from the Joint Degree and remains in either the College of Law or the College of Education, he shall receive only so much credit for work in the other college as the Dean may authorize under the rules of that college.
+If the Student withdraws from the Joint Degree and remains in either the College of Law or the College of Social Justice and Human Service, the student shall receive only so much credit for work in the other college as the Dean may authorize under the rules of that college.

 Admission Requirements for the MED: